 Collectively called the Smithsonian Institute, this world-renowned complex of museums, gardens, galleries and monuments is a treasure chest of old and new relics representing the United States’ legacy.
-Using original funds from British-raised James Smithson who donated his fortune to the United States of America, Congress passed legislature in the early 19th century to create this incredible establishment.
+Using original funds from British-raised James Smithson, who donated his fortune to the United States of America, Congress passed legislature in the early 19th century to create this incredible establishment.

 The Smithsonian Institute stretches along a boulevard named appropriately the National Mall.
 Facilities are within walking distance or a short shuttle ride of one another.
-Access to most museums and all monuments are free.
+Access to most museums and all monuments is free.

-I started my exploration of the nation's capital at the visitor center located in the Smithsonian Castle, a copper brick building resembling a medieval castle.
+I started my exploration of the nation's capital at the visitor's center located in the Smithsonian Castle, a copper brick building resembling a medieval castle.
 Built in 1855, the neo-Gothic structure was the first to be built and where maps or docents are available to help plot out a day of museum-hopping.

 Children are not typically museum lovers, but I know they will thoroughly enjoy the Air and Space Museum.
 From the Wright (Brothers') Flyer to moon rocks you can touch, this museum contains the most significant collection of aviation and space artifacts in the world.